An improved method to derive the kappa distribution in polytropic plasmas

-The detailed derivations are shown in Appendix \ref{ap:calc-fe}.
-The distribution \eqref{eq:fe} is the kappa distribution expressed by the invariant kappa index $\kappa_0$ \cite{Livadiotis2011a}.
-With the transformation $\kappa = \kappa_0 + d/2$ and $d=3$, Eq. \eqref{eq:fe} recovers the 3-D kappa distribution widely used in the literature \cite{Moncuquet2002,Lazar2010,Du2013,Wang2017},
+The detailed derivations can be found in the supplementary material.
+The distribution \eqref{eq:fe} is the kappa distribution expressed by the invariant kappa index $\kappa_0$. \cite{Livadiotis2011a} The constraint $\kappa_0>0$ is required to ensure a finite temperature. \cite{Livadiotis2010a} With the transformation $\kappa = \kappa_0 + d/2$ and $d=3$, Eq. \eqref{eq:fe} recovers the 3-D kappa distribution widely used in the literature, \cite{Stverak2008,Stverak2009,Livadiotis2010a,Pierrard2016}

-In addition, one can also prove that the kappa distribution \eqref{eq:fe} is exactly the same as the result derived in our previous work.
-The proof is shown in Appendix \ref{ap:equivalence}.
+It must be emphasized that the parameters $T_0$ in both Eqs. \eqref{eq:fe} and \eqref{eq:fe-standard-kappa} are the same because the transformation is only related to $\kappa_0$ and $\kappa$.
+In addition, one can also prove that the kappa distribution \eqref{eq:fe} is the same as that derived in our previous work \cite{Guo2020}.
+The proof is shown in the supplementary material.

+It is worth noting the differences between Eq. \eqref{eq:fe-standard-kappa} and another common form of the 3-D velocity kappa distribution, \cite{Vocks2008,Lazar2010,Cranmer2014}

+where $\theta$ is the most probable speed.
+The parameterizations of Eqs. \eqref{eq:fe-standard-kappa} and \eqref{eq:fe-alter-kappa} are different.
+The independent parameters implied by Eq. \eqref{eq:fe-standard-kappa} are $\kappa$ and $T_0$, while those implied by Eq. \eqref{eq:fe-alter-kappa} are $\kappa$ and $\theta$.
+Nevertheless, both of them have been used in the observations and theoretical works.
+The kappa distribution \eqref{eq:fe-standard-kappa} has been used to fit the observation data of nonthermal electrons in the solar wind.\cite{Stverak2008,Stverak2009} Such a kappa distribution could provide a suitable description of the heat conduction in the solar corona. \cite{Landi2001} Another mechanism, explaining the formation of the kappa distribution according to the weak turbulence theory, implies the temperature is independent of the kappa index. \cite{Yoon2014} From the view of nonextensive statistical mechanics, Livadiotis also shows the independence of the kinetic temperature. \cite{Livadiotis2015a} Besides, another kappa distribution \eqref{eq:fe-alter-kappa} has been applied to numerous studies. \cite{Maksimovic1997,Vocks2008,Dialynas2009,Lazar2010,Cranmer2014} According to Ref. \onlinecite{Lazar2016}, both of them could be valid but for different plasma systems.